doktordirk/aurelia-authentication-loopback-sample/README.md

   }
 },
 ```
 Define the access to the rest api methods.
 With inheriting the build-in model `User` the common permission for accounts are already set.
 We need to allow the user access to their `costomers` though.
-For simplicity, we all just *=all for `$owner`.
+For simplicity, we all just *=all crud for `$owner`.
 As that doesn't include remoteMethods we need to add ACl for those (I haven't checked out facebook-get yet.
 I'll just added it for future use.).
 ```
 "acls": [
   {